BestKen/anythingllm-embed/README.md

 - `data-reset-chat-text` - Customize the text displayed on the Reset Chat buttons (both in header menu and footer).
 Default is `Reset Chat`.

+- `data-placeholder` - Customize the placeholder text in the chat input field.
+Default is `Send a message`.

 **Behavior Overrides**

 - `data-open-on-load` — Once loaded, open the chat as default.
 It can still be closed by the user.
 To enable set this attribute to `on`.
 All other values will be ignored.